hyperfiddle/datomic-browser/README.md

 * Datomic Onprem, Client API: possible, contact us
 * Datomic Cloud, client API: possible, contact us
 * Datomic Cloud, Ions: unsupported, Electric uses a websocket, afaik nobody has attempted running Electric in an Ion yet.

-We built this as an example of something that is difficult to build in Clojure/Script, but is a straightforward 500 LOC in Electric Clojure, and is now essentially trivialized by "Hyperfiddle".
-Hyperfiddle is an Electric library for building high fidelity enterprise frontends for any service, function or object. https://github.com/hyperfiddle/hyperfiddle

 ## Getting started